Enbridge executive’s company awarded first crime Bill C-10 $38.5-million prison project (Updated)

 Crime Bill C-10

-During the debates, legal experts, activists and opposition MPs advanced numerous progressive arguments against Bill C-10.
+During the legislative process, experts, activists and opposition MPs advanced numerous progressive arguments against Bill C-10.
 They argued that the bill violates the Canadian Charter of Rights and Freedoms, particularly: the right to equal protection before the law; the right to be protected from cruel and unusual punishment; the right to liberty; and the rights of Canadians convicted overseas.
 They suggested that the law’s mandatory minimum sentences undermine the judiciary by taking away judges’ discretion.
 The mandatory minimums and tougher sentences on young offenders nuke futures, they said.
 They grow tomorrow’s hardened criminals, and meaner streets.
 The lifting of publication ban on young offenders stigmatizes the offenders for life.

 Even tough-on-crime Republicans of Texas warned Canada not to follow America’s failed path of mandatory minimum sentences and massive prison expansions, which cost them billions and drove crime rates up.

 But the Harper government brushed aside all these arguments.
 It used its acquiescing majorities in the House of Commons and Senate to pass the legislation with minimal debate and public input.